Noah's Ark And Other Historical Allegories

 Mark Isaak’s extraordinarily detailed account of flood stories and myths from cultures around the world.

-Summary & transcript of BBC Horizon programme on Mega-tsunamis broadcast in 2000.
+Summary and transcript of BBC Horizon programme on Mega-tsunamis broadcast in 2000.
+Wave of Destruction

-Archaeological Institute of America’s abstract & review of Ryan and Pitman’s book on the inundation of the Black Sea.
+Archaeological Institute of America’s abstract and review of Ryan and Pitman’s book on the inundation of the Black Sea.

 News item from National Geographic August 2006 reporting a re-estimation of the size of the Santorini volcanic eruption.